noyqdave/accounting-ledger-service/ARCHITECTURE.md

 **Steps**:
 1. Send GET request to `/transactions`
-2. System validates feature flag "get-all-transactions"
+2. FeatureFlagFilter intercepts request and validates "get-all-transactions" flag
+3. If enabled, request proceeds to TransactionController
-3. System tracks metric "transactions.fetched"
+4. System tracks metric "transactions.fetched"
-4. System retrieves all transactions from database
+5. System retrieves all transactions from database
-5. System maps database entities to domain objects
+6. System maps database entities to domain objects
-6. System returns list of transactions
+7. System returns list of transactions

 **Success Criteria**: All transactions are returned in correct format